 The example above involved binary sequences, but the computable de Finetti theorem can be used to transform implementations of real exchangeable sequences.
 Consider the following exchangeable sequence whose combinatorial structure is known as the Chinese restaurant process (see Aldous \citep{MR883646}).
 Let $\alpha > 0$ be a computable real and let $H$ be a computable distribution on $\Reals$.
 For $n\ge 1$, each $X_n$ is sampled in turn according to the conditional distribution

-The sequence $\{X_n\}_{n\ge1}$ is exchangeable and the directing random measure is a Dirichlet process with parameter $\alpha H$.
-Given such a program, we can automatically recover the underlying Dirichlet process prior, samples from which produce random measures whose discrete structure was characterized by Sethuraman's ``stick-breaking construction'' \citep{Sethuraman1994}.
+The sequence $\{X_n\}_{n\ge1}$ is exchangeable and the directing random measure is a Dirichlet process whose ``base measure'' is $\alpha H$.
+Given such a program, we can automatically recover the underlying Dirichlet process prior, samples from which are random measures whose discrete structure was characterized by Sethuraman's ``stick-breaking construction'' \citep{Sethuraman1994}.
 Note that the random measure is not produced in the same manner as Sethuraman's construction and certainly is not of closed form.
 But the resulting mathematical objects have the same structure and distribution.

-Sequences of random objects other than reals can sometimes be given de Finetti-type representations.
+Exchangeable sequences of random objects other than reals can often be given de~Finetti-type representations.
 For example, the Indian buffet process, defined by Griffiths and Ghahramani \citep{Griffiths05infinitelatent}, is the combinatorial process underlying a \emph{set-valued} exchangeable sequence that can be written in a way analogous to the P\'{o}lya urn in \emph{(ii)}.